-Things to do in Reykjavik
+The best things to do in Reykjavik

 See the city from the Hallgrímskirkja

-It’s unlike any other church you might see in Europe (the architecture was apparently inspired by the Icelandic landscape ) and apparently the building regularly makes an appearance on lists of the strangest buildings in the world.
+It’s unlike any other church you might see in Europe (the architecture was apparently inspired by the Icelandic landscape ) and the building makes a regular appearance on lists of the strangest buildings in the world.
 Even if the style is not your cup of tea, however, you should still visit because this is where you’ll get the best views of Reykjavik.

-Go to a Chocolate Factory
+Go to a chocolate factory